SmalsResearch/SmalsBeSign/Application/src/main/resources/files/README.txt

 If H is found in the master digest, then the software checks two points.
 - First, it verifies that the certificate chain of trust is correct, including, when there is an internet connection, whether the certificates are revoked or not on the official webpage http://repository.eid.belgium.be/ .
 - Then it verifies if the signature of the master digest is valid with the public key of the user (this key is stored in the user certificate field of the signature file).

+#
+# DISCLAIMER OF WARRANTY
+# -------------------------
+# THIS SOFTWARE IS PROVIDED BY THE AUTHORS ``AS IS'' WITHOUT ANY WARRANTIES OR GUARANTEES, EITHER EXPRESSED OR
+# IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR
+# PURPOSE.
+IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY DAMAGES OR LOSSES CAUSED BY THE USE OR THE MISUSE OF
+# THE SOFTWARE.
+USE OF THE PRODUCT BY A USER IS AT THE USER'S RISK; THE AUTHORS ARE UNDER NO OBLIGATION TO PROVIDE
+# SUPPORT, SERVICE, CORRECTIONS, OR UPGRADES TO THE SOFTWARE.
+#